-the definition of "professional service," were based upon the Texas Professional Corporation Act ("TPCA").
-663 Unlike the TPCA, however, physicians, surgeons and other doctors of medicine are not excluded from forming PLLCs under the Tex.
-LLC Stats.
-664
+S. Professional LLCs.
+Tex.
+LLC Stats. expressly provide for the formation of a professional limited liability company (a "PLLC") and specify the statutory requirements for such entities.711 The pertinent provisions of the LLC Act (a predecessor to the TBOC), including the definition of "professional service," were based upon the Texas Professional Corporation Act ("TPCA").712 Unlike the TPCA, however, physicians, surgeons and other doctors of medicine are not excluded from forming PLLCs under the Tex.
+LLC Stats.713

-A PLLC is required to contain in its name the words "Professional Limited Liability Company" or an abbreviation thereof.
-Only a "professional individual" or a "professional organization" may be a governing person of a PLLC.
-The PLLC, but not the other individual Members, Managers or officers, is jointly and severally liable with a Member, Manager, officer, employee or agent rendering professional service for an error, omission, negligence, incompetence, or malfeasance on the part of the Member, Manager, officer, employee or agent when the Member, Manager, officer, employee or agent is rendering professional service in the course of employment for the PLLC.
+A PLLC is required to contain in its name the words "Professional Limited Liability Company" or an abbreviation thereof.714 Only a "professional individual"715 or a "professional organization"716 may be a governing person717 of a PLLC.718 The PLLC, but not the other individual Members, Managers or officers, is jointly and severally liable with a Member, Manager, officer, employee or agent rendering professional service for an error, omission, negligence, incompetence, or malfeasance on the part of the Member, Manager, officer, employee or agent when the Member, Manager, officer, employee or agent is rendering professional service in the course of employment for the PLLC.719